Marshals, Veteran Car Run Team & Supporting Clubs

 Miles Wade CBE, Chairman of the VCR Steering Group

-I much enjoy working with the Steering Group members and have met many other participants in the last six years.
+I much enjoy working with the Steering Group members and have met many other participants in the last seven years.
 I continue to be bowled over by your enthusiasm for one of our nation’s most important events.
 I will do my best to ensure the Run’s continued success in the future and will seek to improve the experience for all our participants and spectators alike.

 Clive Boothman, Participant Representative